Chalarangelo/30-seconds-of-code/snippets/useComponentWillUnmount.md

 Executes a callback immediately before a component is unmounted and destroyed.

-- Use `useEffect()` with an empty array as the second argument.
+- Use the `useEffect()` hook with an empty array as the second argument.
 Return the provided callback to be executed only once before cleanup.
 - Behaves like the `componentWillUnmount()` lifecycle method of class components.

 ```jsx